StackExchange/dnscontrol/documentation/colors.md

 In order to do so, a global `--no-colors` command option is provided, which when set `--no-colors=true`, will disable colors globally.

+Alternatively, a `NO_COLOR` environment variable set to any non-empty string will disable color output.

 ## (Force) Enable colors

 If color support is not correctly detected, providing `--no-colors=false` would